model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ## Summary

-Function contracts are a mechanism, similar to [stubbing], which allows a concrete implementations to be replaced by an overapproximation without losing soundness[^simple-unsoundness].
+Function contracts are a mechanism, similar to [stubbing], which allows a concrete implementations to be replaced by an abstraction without losing soundness[^simple-unsoundness] by first validating the abstraction against the implementation it will replace.

 This allows for a modular verification.
 <!-- Shorter? -->